quant12345/Machine-learning-and-graphics-for-financial-markets-and-beyond/README.md

 ```

 **class Main2Period:**
-creates two increments from a financial instrument with different and dynamically variable
+Class that launches a chart in which you move the indicator period with the slider and select the one you need from the drop-down menu.
+The graph is immediately redrawn and you can see how the data changes interactively.

-periods with a shift of one.One increment on the x axis, the other on the y axis.
-If the value was growing, then the dot is green, the falling value
+The indicator values are taken with a shift of 1.
+If the candle closed above or at the same level as the open, then the dot is green, if the close was with a decrease, then its color is blue.

-of the dot will be blue.
+All you need to do is just pass a dataframe that has columns: 'Open','High', 'Low', 'Close'.
+Most indicators from the TA-LIB library are calculated: with one parameter(RSI, CCI, Momentum, SMA, EMA and others).
 ```
 from PyQt5 import QtWidgets
 import yfinance as yf